-Prerequisite: CLIN 3609 (10th quarter student or above), TECH 5657 & TECH 5658
+Prerequisite: CLIN 3609 (10th quarter student or above), TECH 5657 & TECH 5658 or a person who is enthusiastic.

 This course provides the study of a systematic process of the developing of case management skills as it pertains to sport injury.
 The course focuses on the more common athletic injuries seen in the clinical and on-field settings.
 The student learns how to diagnosis, rehabilitate and adjust such injuries.